 The University has an indoor sports complex with a wide range of sporting facilities on the main campus.
 The gymnasium, of the size of two volleyball courts, has the flexibility for other types of games, such as badminton, basketball and handball.
 In addition, there are two squash courts, a table-tennis room, a multi-purpose room, a fitness room and changing facilities.
 As part of the complex, there are also an outdoor Olympic standard swimming pool and a tennis court.

 In addition to the above facilities, the University has a Multi-purpose Sports Ground situated across the road from the main campus.
 The Sports Ground also houses a colour score board system, an overhead lighting system and a student activities centre which has three multi-purpose rooms and changing facilities.

-All undergraduate students are required to reside in student hostels for at least two academic years (i.e. four academic terms).
-As the only fully-residential university in Hong Kong, the University offers affordable accommodation for all its undergraduate students in ten hostels providing a total of 2,582 residential places with most of the air-conditioned rooms shared by two students with some catering for three students.
+Hostel life is an essential part of Lingnan's liberal arts education.
+The University offers affordable accommodation for all its undergraduate students in ten hostels providing around 2,600 residential places with most of the air-conditioned rooms shared by two students with some catering for three students.
 Each room has LAN ports for each student.
 Each floor of the hostel blocks has a lounge area, a pantry and shared lavatory/shower facilities.
 Other facilities available include Wi-Fi, common rooms, study rooms, TV rooms and laundries.
 Each hostel has its own warden, senior tutor and tutors looking after the welfare of the residents.